Temperance Brennan: The Temperance Brennan novels

-Temperance Brennan also features in three downloadable short stories.
+Temperance Brennan also features in four downloadable short stories.

 Appearances in other media

 The character shares the same name with the protagonist of the American television series Bones, whose character was not based on Reichs' books or the Brennan of her books but rather on the author herself.
 In the TV series, Temperance Brennan is played by Emily Deschanel.
 Reichs herself has stated that she sees the Temperance of the television series as a younger version of the novel Temperance.
 Reichs is an executive producer of the show, and oversees the forensic science aspect of the series.
 She also wrote the fifth season episode "The Witch in the Wardrobe", which shared some plot elements with her novel Devil Bones.
 On the show Temperance "Bones" Brennan writes crime novels with a fictional forensic anthropologist named Kathy Reichs as the protagonist.

 Temperance Brennan also appears in the 2007 Jasper Fforde novel First Among Sequels.

 Temperance Brennan also appears very briefly in the 2011 book Seizure by Kathy Reichs.

 The story Faking a Murderer in the 2017 anthology MatchUp has Temperance Brennan appear in a crossover story featuring her and Jack Reacher from Lee Child's novels.
 The story was written as a collaboration between Kathy Reichs and Lee Child.